 So consider the power of your words when you worship God.
 You honor Him, release faith, and silence the devil.
 Your words of worship are filled with power!

 Discover the radical difference that speaking the right words can make in your life and the lives of those close to you.
-I share how to start speaking the right words in my message, “The Astonishing Power of Words,” and you can check out this resource here.
+I share how to start speaking the right words in my message, “The Astonishing Power of Words.”

 Do you want answers delivered right to your inbox?